 Head of the River Race

 Founded in 1926 by Cambridge and Tideway oarsman Steve Faibairn, the Head of the River Race – known as ‘The Head‘ – began life as a target for local crews at the end of the winter training season.
 21 crews took part in the inaugural race.
 It takes place annually over 4¼ mile Thames Championship Course from Mortlake to Putney – i.e. the Boat Race course in reverse.
 Click on the course map (left) to see the course in full.

-Fast forward to the present day and over 300 crews are expected to be entered into the 2024 race.
-They will form a single procession of men’s eights heading east on the River Thames.
-The winning men’s crew is the fastest to cover the course on which the long-standing record of 16 minutes 37 seconds – set in 1987 by the Great Britain rowing team – was broken last year by Oxford Brookes (see below).
+Fast forward to the present day and over 300 crews are entered annually into the race.
+They form a single procession of men’s eights heading east on the River Thames.
+The winning men’s crew is the fastest to cover the course.
+The long-standing record of 16 minutes 37 seconds – set in 1987 by the Great Britain rowing team – was broken in 2023 by Oxford Brookes and then again in 2024 by Leander Club with a time of 16:26.7.

+Head of the River Race